• Skip to primary navigation

 Make the dough

-• In a large flat bowl, add the flour, salt and ghee.
+• In a large, flat bowl, add the flour, salt, and ghee.
 Mix them well with one hand.
 The mixture should have a crumbly texture.
-You want to make sure the flour holds it's shape as that is what gives the flaky crispy texture to the gujiya.
+You want to make sure the flour holds its shape, as that is what gives the flaky, crispy texture to the gujiya.

-• Add water little at a time and knead the dough.
+• Add water a little at a time and knead the dough.
 Use minimum water to make a stiff dough.

 • Cover with a damp cloth and let it rest for about 30 minutes.